Anne Maley, SVP Tucson

 How would you describe the journey of supporting and funding systems change in a collective way?

-It takes a long time to make a difference and it won’t always be easy.
+It takes a long time to make a difference and it’s not always going to be easy.
 That’s why it’s important to understand how to fund a movement and stay committed to the cause, even when it’s not the most ‘exciting’.
-I’m still learning and becoming more aware of biases that come into play when making decisions and learning how to tackle bigger systemic issues.
+I’m still learning and becoming more aware of biases that come into play when making decisions and learning more about how to tackle bigger systemic issues.

 If you weren’t at SVP, how do you believe your approach to collaborative giving would be different?
 Would you have stayed with your original approach or adopted different values?